Brexit: Boris Johnson's brother resigns in 'national interest' | DW | 05.09.2019

 But in July he accepted a job in the government formed by his brother, who argued the UK must leave the EU on October 31, with or without a deal.

-Jo Johnson was appointed earlier this year as minister of state for universities & science, a position that allowed him to attend Cabinet meetings.
+Jo Johnson was appointed minister of state for universities & science, a position that allowed him to attend Cabinet meetings.

 Seeking public support

-Johnson's decision to quit comes after his brother, the prime minister, suffered major defeats in the lower house of the Parliament, with lawmakers blocking his hard Brexit strategy and thwarting plans to call a snap general election.
+Johnson's decision to quit comes after his brother suffered major defeats in the lower house of Parliament, with lawmakers blocking his hard Brexit strategy and thwarting plans to call a snap general election.
 Despite the setbacks, the prime minister's office said Boris Johnson will seek the public's support for his bid to hold a general election.

 Officials said Johnson plans to speak directly to the public on Thursday to rally support.
 Details about the premier's planned appearance have not been made public yet.